jenningsloy318/Kubernetes-Handbook/Journald/index.md

     ```

     - Storage=auto：“auto”: The storage mode is like persistent — data will be written to disk under /var/log/journal/
-    - SystemMaxuse: This parameter controls the maximum disk space the journal can consume when it’s persistent
+    - SystemMaxuse: This parameter controls the maximum disk space the journal can consume when it’s persistent;Specify values in bytes or use K, M, G, T, P, E as units for the specified sizes
     - ### Make sure the dir /var/log/journal exists
     - For all parameter, refer to https://www.freedesktop.org/software/systemd/man/journald.conf.html